 Attorney Vonda Covington says: I get clients who bring me information and documents all the time and want me to use them in a hearing.
 My job is to make these documents admissible.
-If they are not admissible under the Rules of Evidence, we won’t be able to them in a hearing or trial.
+If they are not admissible under the Rules of Evidence, we won’t be able to use them in a hearing or trial.

-The Rules of Evidence have been developed to assure that evidence that is used in hearing and trials is reliable.
+The Rules of Evidence have been developed to assure that evidence that is used in hearings and trials is reliable.
 There is a whole body of case law pertaining to what is admissible and what isn’t, in addition to the Rules of Evidence.

 Your Attorney Can Help Make Your Evidence Admissible

 In a litigated case, this is probably the most important reason that you need an attorney.
 Attorneys generally know the evidentiary rules; they know what is and isn’t admissible and what is required to make evidence admissible in your divorce case.